On this page

 - When visiting sites, always wear your QUT ID badge and follow the correct sign-in procedures at the site's Administration block.
 Usually, site protocol dictates that you speak to the site coordinator, then the supervising teacher, and then the pre-service teacher.

-The role of the university supervisor is informed by the following key policy documents and associated guidelines:
+The role of the university partner is informed by the following key policy documents and associated guidelines:

 - MOPP C/4.4 Work integrated learning